 Many students use this time to attend structured summer programs whose application deadlines typically close between February and April.
 Others forge their own path or enroll in summer classes.
 Whatever the route, plans should be backed by calculated decision-making that grows their academic profile year-by-year.

 What do colleges look for in an application profile?

-Apart from test scores, recommendations, and GPA, many colleges use admissions essays to draw out student perspectives on why they care about their intended major and the life experiences that contribute to the decision.
+Apart from test scores, recommendations, and GPA, many colleges use admissions essays.
+Reading the essays, they draw out student perspectives on why they care about their intended major ,and the life experiences that contribute to the decision.
 Students who are able to explain how their academic interest developed, particularly over their high school career, greatly boost their college admissions chances.

 I grew up loving coloring books.
 Hours would pass and each month my stack of pages served as a curated gallery.
 By the time I was six I had a set of crayon sharpeners for each of my boxed sets (brand always affects texture and color intensity).
 The soothing sensation of the wax gliding across the page always spiked my imagination.
 Eventually I grew tired of the commercial coloring book options as cartoon characters and animals can only excite kids so much.
 I started designing my own patterns and landscapes, mostly with stencils at first but eventually with the help of a series of art courses starting in middle school.

 So far it’s clear that a fascination with art stretches far back.
 Small moments like this can propel and add coherence to intellectual decisions later.
 This student may have never enrolled in introductory art courses without a fondness for crayons.